minio/docs/source/operations/checklists/hardware.rst

             deviceName="$(basename $i)"
             echo "Modifying xfs max_retries and retry_timeout_seconds for drive $i mounted at $mountPath" echo 0 > /sys/fs/xfs/$deviceName/error/metadata/EIO/max_retries
-            echo 0 > /sys/fs/xfs/$deviceName/error/metadata/EIO/retry_timeout_seconds
             echo 0 > /sys/fs/xfs/$deviceName/error/metadata/ENOSPC/max_retries
-            echo 0 > /sys/fs/xfs/$deviceName/error/metadata/ENOSPC/retry_timeout_seconds
             echo 0 > /sys/fs/xfs/$deviceName/error/metadata/default/max_retries
-            echo 0 > /sys/fs/xfs/$deviceName/error/metadata/default/retry_timeout_seconds
       done
       exit 0

+   You must run this script on all MinIO nodes and configure the script to re-run on reboot, as Linux Operating Systems do not typically persist these changes.
-   Since these settings do not persist on restart, you can use a ``cron`` job on ``@reboot`` to check each mounted drive at the designated path and set the necessary config.
+   You can use a ``cron`` job with the ``@reboot`` timing to run the above script whenever the node restarts and ensure all drives have retry-on-error disabled.
    Use ``crontab -e`` to create the following job, modifying the script path to match that on each node:

    .. code-block:: shell